907sjl/pdf-splicer/README.md

 clinics.
 Another PDF with cover sheet pages for each clinic is spliced into each of the destination PDFs for each clinic.

+This example also recreates the input PDF while adding bookmarks for each clinic.
+The bookmarks make it much easier for viewers to use the report.
+The bookmark names and pages are supplied in the table of contents file.

 The shell command to run this example is:
 ```
 python pdf_splicer.py referrals_example_toc.csv in out